Blady-Com/gnoga/docs/native_mac_apps.md

    ```

    Note: The index.html page can be used to display some sort of "loading"
-         message if desired.
+         message if desired, although usually loading is instant.
 5. From the deps directory run - open MacGap2/MG.xcodeproj/
 6. Build as you would any native Mac OS X application for XCode

 ## The MacGap Plugin

-Coming soon...
+There is extensive support for native Mac OS X functionality via the MacGap

-For now use the connection's Execute_Script methods in Gnoga.Server.Connection
+binding.
+See Gnoga.Gui.Plugin.MacGap